§ 1. Eligibility

 b) A short description of the object or the artist’s name.

 c) The highest bid (without commissions, taxes or resale rights) up to which the auction house shall bid.

 d) the name, address, telephone number and signature of the tenderer

-(5) Written bids with equal highest bids shall generally be ranked according to the order in which they are received.
+(5) Written bids with equal highest bids shall in principle be ranked according to the order in which they are received.

 (6) Bidding by telephone is possible if the bidder sends a written bid to the auction house in advance.
-If, for whatever reason, no telephone connection can be established, the auction house will automatically bid the object's call price for the bidder.
-In principle, telephone bidders are contacted on the morning of the auction day to test the availability.
+If, for whatever reason, no telephone connection can be established, the auction house will automatically bid the object’s call price for the bidder.
+As a rule, telephone bidders are contacted on the morning of the auction day to test availability.

 § 19 Place of performance and jurisdiction